vestalux/sljekyll/news/_posts/2016-11-30-self-service-testing.md

 ## Waterstones vouchers

 As a thank you we'll give you a free DVD Premier loan (normal value &pound;3).
-We'll also enter you into a prize drawer for one of six &pound;10 Waterstones vouchers.
+We'll also enter you into a prize draw for one of six &pound;10 Waterstones vouchers.

 ## How to sign up